-How to Stop Worrying About Rich Media Ads and Start Using Them
+What Are Rich Media Ads and How to Start Using Them

 Long passed the days when you could engage users with a simple banner and plain advertising.
 The users matured with the market, and as online media got oversaturated with advertising, users developed ad fatigue or banner blindness.